Mr-lodh-babu/Supershop-database-project-/README.md

 A Supershop Database Management system with maximum SQL query operation to handle all necessary tasks to manage a Large Super Shop with maximum number of customers.
 Java is used to make a beautiful UI to handle all query operations easily.

-## Details Screensort is given below'
+## Details Screensort is given below

 Home page                  |  Login Page :-------------------------:|:-------------------------: